ritu-s9/task-management-app/README.md

 #  Task Management App

 This project is a Task Management App built using Angular 15.
-It leverages a JSON server for data storage and adheres to the OpenAPI Specification to ensure a  API design.
+It leverages a node server for in memory data storage and adheres to the OpenAPI Specification to ensure a  API design.

 ## Author